-Non-native species, or invasive species, are more than just a nuisance, they are the of cause major environmental and economic damage in the United States.
-Nationwide, there are approximately 50,000 foreign species.
-These non-native species have resulted in billions of dollars worth of expenditures in damages to crops, costs in treatment, habitat restoration, and other associated expenses.
+There are approximately 50,000 non-native or invasive plant species nationwide.
+They cause billions of dollars worth of expenditures in damages to crops, costs in treatment, habitat restoration, and other associated expenses.
 Moreover, 42% of threatened and endangered species are at risk at least partially as a result of invasive species; approximately 18% are at risk primarily as a result.
 Community awareness about the threat posed by invasive species is key to preventative invasive species control.

-Learn about simple steps you can take to prevent the spread of invasive species while adventuring in Jackson Hole.
-The PlayCleanGo campaign is designed to educate and inform the public about the integral part each person can play in reducing the spread of invasive species locally and region-wide.
-As partners in the PlayCleanGo campaign, TCD is dedicated to working with the community to care for the natural resources of this beautiful place through preventing the spread of invasive species.
-Stop the spread of invasive species in your tracks by remember to:
+As partners in the PlayCleanGo campaign, Teton Conservation District is dedicated to working with the community to care for natural resources through preventing the spread of invasive species.
+Stop the spread of invasive species in your tracks by remembering to:

-- Remove plants, animals & mud from boots, gear, pets & vehicles.
+Remove plants and mud from boots, gear, pets and vehicles.

-- Clean your gear before entering & leaving the recreation site.
+Clean your gear before entering and leaving the recreation site.

 Links and resources